.hack Part 3: Outbreak (PlayStation 2)

 But, considering there's really no point to play the earlier games since there's a summary of everything right at the beginning, it doesn't even matter, right?

-If you enjoyed this .hack Part 3: Outbreak review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this .hack Part 3: Outbreak review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!